amysyk/meet-desk-assistant/champs.md

 Tidalwaves and Swim Marin will each provide a laptop and printer for their Computer Operator.
 The computer will use a meet database hosted by **MSL (John Nolan)**.

 #### Data Validation
-Tidalwaves and Swim Marin will provide office supplies for their Data Validation specialists.
+Tidalwaves and Swim Marin will provide office supplies for their respective Data Validation specialists.

 #### Head Timer
-Tidalwaves and Swim Marin will provide notepads, stopwatches, and pencils for timers on their respective sides of the pool.
+Tidalwaves and Swim Marin will provide stopwatches, notepads, and pencils for timers on their respective sides of the pool.

 #### Ribbons Lead
 To be determined.